 After you’ve connected the console to Twitch, you’ll be able to pick a title for the stream, enable the camera if you have it connected, and select the output quality.
 When you’re done with that, you’ll be ready to start broadcasting to Twitch from your PS4.

-It’s an easy process; you don’t even need to install the Twitch app to do it, although you will need it if you want to watch other people’s streams on a PS4.
+It’s an easy process; you don’t even need to install the Twitch app to do it.
+You will need the Twitch app if you want to watch other people’s streams on a PS4, however.

-Xbox, on the other hand, doesn’t come with native Twitch support.
-The device is developed by Microsoft, the company that also owns one of Twitch’s biggest competitors, Mixer.
+Xbox, unlike PS4, doesn’t come with native Twitch support.
 So if you want to stream to Twitch from an Xbox, your journey begins in the Xbox store.

 1. Install the Twitch app.

-Head on over to the store on your Xbox, search for the official Twitch app, and install it.
+Head to the store on your Xbox, search for the official Twitch app, and install it.

 2. Connect the Twitch app to your account.